 Another way involves knowing quite a bit of code.
 RSS feeds are created using XML code.
 In the first node, you declare the channel and title of the feed, links back to the website, a description of the feed, and its language.
 You can also include an image (like a logo) within the XML code.
 This part of the code remains static.

 To ensure your updates from your website are added to your feed, you’ll need to create a new node.
 Within that node, you’ll add a new item to the top of the list each time you update, including the title of the item, the publish date, a link to the item’s webpage, and a CDATA description.

-The below video lays out the steps for writing the code for your RSS feed.
+Check out the video below to learn how to write the code for your RSS feed.